Data Export: CSV

 Rotation type determines whether Quaternion or Euler Angles are used for orientation convention in exported CSV files.
 For Euler rotation, right-handed coordinate system is used and all different orders (XYZ, XZY, YXZ, YZX, ZXY, ZYX) of elemental rotation are available.
 More specifically, the XYZ order indicates pitch is degree about the X axis, yaw is degree about the Y axis, and roll is degree about the Z axis.

-This option decides whether exported data will be based on world (global) or local coordinate systems.
+This option determines whether exported data will be based on world (global) or local coordinate systems.

 Device Data

-When set to True, separate CSV files for recorded device data will be exported.
+Exports separate CSV files for recorded device data.
 This includes force plate data and analog data from NI-DAQ devices.
-A CSV file will be exported for each device included in the Take.
+A CSV file is exported for each device included in the Take.

 Physical Markers vs Marker Constraints During Occlusion

-Rigid Body markers, trained markerset markers or Skeleton bone markers are referred to as Marker Constraints.
+Rigid Body markers, trained markerset markers and Skeleton bone markers are referred to as Marker Constraints.
 They appear as transparent spheres within a Rigid Body, or a Skeleton, and each sphere reflect the position that a Rigid Body, or a Skeleton, expects to find a 3D marker.
-When the asset definitions are created, it is assumed that the markers are fixed at the same location and do not move over the course of capture.
+When the asset definitions are created, it is assumed that the markers are in fixed positions relative to one another and that these relative positions do not shift over the course of capture.

-When a marker is occluded in Motive, the Marker Constraints will display the last known position of where it thinks the marker should be in the CSV file.
+When a marker is occluded in Motive, the Marker Constraints will display the solved position for where the marker should be in the CSV file.
 The actual physical marker will display a blank cell or null value since Motive cannot account for its actual location due to its occlusion.

 CSV Header

-When the header is disabled, this information will be excluded from the CSV files.
+When the header is disabled, this information is excluded from the CSV files.
 Instead, the file will have frame IDs in the first column, time data on the second column, and the corresponding mocap data in the remaining columns.

 CSV Headers